Neloop/ifmsa-cz-pret-tnt-web/readme.md

 # IFMSA CZ - PRET/TNT Website

 Simple website presenting two events (PRET, TNT) hosting by IFMSA CZ with registration system.
+Part of the implementation is also integration of payment which is handled by CUK exchange system also managed by IFMSA CZ.

 ## Installation